Gaye holud: Ceremonial process

 The bride is seated on a dais and the turmeric paste is applied by the guests to her face and body.
 Sweets are then fed to the bride by all the guests and attendants, piece by piece.
 In some families, henna is used to decorate her hands and feet with elaborate abstract designs.
-During this ceremony, it is customary for the families to exchange gifts.
-The turmeric used in the ritual typically comes from the groom’s home, along with other elaborately adorned gifts known as tattwa (তত্ত্ব), presented by the groom’s family to the bride’s family.
+During the ceremony, it is customary for the families to exchange gifts.
+The turmeric used in the ritual typically comes from the groom's home, along with other elaborately adorned gifts (tattwa), presented by the groom’s family to the bride's family.
 These gifts—often including fish (especially ilish), sweets, and clothing—are not to be confused with dowry; their significance lies in the intricate artistry of their decoration rather than the monetary value.

-Popularity of the custom
+In Hindu tradition specifically, the ceremony typically begins with the five or seven married women (sadhaba) applying the turmeric paste to the groom's forehead, cheeks, and arms.
+The remaining paste is then sent to the bride, often accompanied by the wedding attire and gifts.
+This "touched" turmeric is considered highly auspicious as it symbolically connects the two individuals before the formal union.

+Popularity and cultural landscape

 Although similar ceremonies exist in other parts of the Indian subcontinent, the gaye holud is a custom particular to the Bengali people.
-It is not considered a religious function, as it is celebrated by Muslims, Hindus, and Christians in both Bangladesh, the Indian state of West Bengal and wherever Bengalis live, irrespective of religion.
-Although it is considered a part of the Bengali wedding tradition, the couple is not considered married at the end of the gaye holud.
-There is no legal marriage performed during this ceremony.
+It is considered a secular function, as it is celebrated by Bengali Muslims, Hindus, and Christians, irrespective of religion.
+Although it is considered a part of the Bengali wedding tradition, the couple is not considered married at the end of the gaye holud, as no legal marriage is performed during the ceremony.
 Unlike the wedding ceremonies, the gaye holud is not a formal or extravagant event; both guests and bridal party members dress more simply and decorate the venue less intricately than at the wedding ceremonies.
+In these contexts, it has evolved into a secular, high-spirited event, often characterized by contemporary music, dance performances, and lavish decorations, reflecting a shared linguistic and regional identity across religious lines.

+For the Bengali Hindus, the gaye holud is fundamentally a religious sacrament.
+In West Bengal, the ceremony is viewed as a mandatory spiritual preparation mandated by ancient Vedic and Puranic traditions.
+It is deeply integrated with other religious rites such as Nandimukh and Abhyudayika Shraddha, where turmeric is first offered to ancestors and deities before the couple.
+In this tradition, the ritual serves as a Shuddhikaran (purification) of the body and soul, marking the transition from Brahmacharya to the Grihastha ashrama.
+Contrary to the description of it being a purely secular function, for the Hindu community, it is a sanctified event where the holy fire (agni) of the upcoming wedding is pre-empted by the cooling properties of turmeric (haridra).
+The ceremony is often an elaborate showcase of family heritage, involving specific decorative motifs and traditional alpona.